-Data Entry View or DEV uses a grid similar to a spreadsheet for data entry and editing.
+The Grid Pane (also referred to as simply Grid) uses a grid similar to a spreadsheet for data entry and editing.
 Since the columns are clearly labeled and because either the Tab or Enter keys move you to the next cell of the grid, performing basic data entry and editing in this view is very straight forward.
-In this view, you will see both a preview of the index, called the Preview Pane, and a grid which is called the Data Entry Grid.
-By default, the Preview Pane is above the grid.
-An example of this view is shown below.
+By default, the Index Pane is presented to the left of the Grid.
+An example of this is shown below.
+Virtually all new computers come with widescreen monitors which make this view of the index very appealing.